twylie/bviRNASeq/README.md

 # Running Real Data

 Steps are outlined here for running real data through the pipeline.
-Instructions are written using WashU RIS computen services, namely `storage1`, `scratch1`, and `compute1`.
+Instructions are written using WashU RIS compute services, namely `storage1`, `scratch1`, and `compute1`.

 ## 1. Log Into WashU RIS